This post is a continuation of The Spin Chronicles (Part 9): Matrix representation of Cl(V).

 Today we will dress them in the matrix form.
 Using the notation of the previous post, we select an orthonormal basis in V and represent the basic vectors e1,e2,e3 by the Pauli matrices σ1, σ2, σ3, satisfying σ1σ2 = iσ3.

-Dressing up τ is not too difficult once we realize that Pauli matrices are Hermitian, and that the Hermitian, σi* = σi, and that for Hermitian matrices X,Y, the Hermitian conjugation reverses the order (XY)* = YX.
+Dressing up τ is not too difficult once we realize that Pauli matrices are Hermitian, σi* = σi, and that, for Hermitian matrices X,Y, the Hermitian conjugation reverses the order (XY)* = YX.
 Thus, in the matrix representation of Cl(V) the main anti-automorphism τ is represented by the Hermitian conjugation.
-This was part of the Exercise in the previous post, and Bjab solved it right.
-Xor every X in Mat(2,C):
+This was part of the Exercise in the previous post, and Bjab solved it right: for every X in Mat(2,C):

 τ(X) = X*.